SAP-samples/teched2022-AP261/README.md

 ## Overview

 SAP Agricultural Origination Portal solution enables efficient collaboration between agricultural companies and their farmers by providing them visibility into various aspects of their commercial business.
-Through hands-on experience focused on Functional and Integration aspects see how Farmers are going to benefit from the applications.
-This session also touches upon the integration and APIs which can be leveraged to integrate with Non-SAP or Non S/4HANA systems with Agricultural Origination Portal.
+Through hands-on experience focused on Functional and Integration aspects see how Farmers are going to benefit from the application.
+This session also touches upon the integration aspects and APIs which can be leveraged to integrate with Non-SAP or Non S/4HANA systems with SAP Agricultural Origination Portal.

 ## Requirements

 The requirements to follow the exercises in this repository are:
-- Basic knowhow about the Agri Business and related products like Agricultural COntract Management on S/4HANA
+- Basic knowhow about the Agri Business or related products like Agricultural Contract Management on S/4HANA
 - Basic understanding of Cloud Solutions
-- [Optional]Basic understanding of integration/middleware concepts
+- [Optional] Basic understanding of integration/middleware concepts

 ## Exercises